Models of care toolkit

 Partnering with First Nations, Inuit and Métis partners

-Many First Nations, Inuit and Métis experience inequities in accessing cancer services and diagnostics.
-Acknowledging and addressing these disparities is a direct response to the Truth and Reconciliation Commission’s Calls to Action.
+Many First Nations, Inuit and Métis demonstrate resilience and strength when facing challenges in accessing cancer services and diagnostics.
+Acknowledging and addressing these disparities supports the Truth and Reconciliation Commission’s Calls to Action.

 Strengths-based community partnerships

-A number of First Nations, Inuit and Métis governments, organizations and communities have strategies and resources to manage the health of their communities and understand their local challenges.
-Engagement with Indigenous communities should be done collaboratively to support these approaches.
-There is significant value and utility in the community experience and knowledge of how to address challenges.
+First Nations, Inuit and Métis governments, organizations and communities have strategies and resources to manage the health of their communities and understand their local needs.
+Engagement with First Nations, Inuit and Métis communities should be done collaboratively to support these approaches.
+There is significant value and utility in the community experience and knowledge of how to address priorities.
 Meaningful engagement facilitates improved communication and coordination of services, ultimately improving navigation.

 Extensive and collaborative engagement with First Nations, Inuit and Métis governments, organizations and communities is critical to co-designing culturally appropriate care and creating lasting change: